-Those ill range in age from 1 to 79 years, with a median age of 28.
-Of those reported, fifty three percent were female.
-Fifty nine percent of the people interviewed reported eating sprouts.
-Fifty eight percent of those interviewed reported eating sprouts at Jimmy John's restaurants.
+Those ill range in age from 1 to 79 years, with a median age of 29.
+Of those interviewed, fifty-six percent reported eating sprouts in the week before the onset of symptoms.
+Seventeen (63%) of the 27 interviewed reported eating sprouts at a Jimmy John's restaurant.

 More illnesses may still be reported as there is time between consumption and when the first symptoms occur; it takes an average of 3 to 4 weeks between when a person becomes ill and when they report the illness.

 People infected with the outbreak strain of E.coli O103, by date of illness onset*